Tucson, Arizona

 The Little Chapel is located at 1401 East First Street, on the University of Arizona campus:

-For our weekend and evening events, you can park in any of the spaces in the Little Chapel parking lot (including the reserved spaces).
-For parking for our Monday Meditation, please see details at Monday Meditation, Questions? text or phone 520-235-1267 or 520-977-3983, or email desertrainzen@gmail.com.
+For our weekend and evening events, you can park for free in any of the spaces in the Little Chapel parking lot.
+When you arrive, please check with us about how to enter a parking code on your phone.
+Questions? text or phone 520-235-1267 or 520-977-3983, or email [email protected].

 |